-The subjects will drink one litre (1L) of isotonic saline after the first 30 minutes.
+The subjects will drink one liter (1L) of isotonic saline after the first 30 minutes.
 They must drink the saline slowly and steadily in less than 15 minutes.
-They should be careful not to provoke vomitish feeling.
+They should be careful not to provoke nausea or vomiting.

 Group G: Dehydration